grah3367/RPGame/res/readme.txt

-This is the res dir
+This is the RESsources dir
 images, sounds etc go here.